HJacksons/3D_pose_ds_processing/README.md

 ### Prerequisites

 - **Images Directory**: Ensure you have a directory containing all the images for the scene.
-- **Transforms File**: A `transforms.json` file must be present in the images directory.
+- **Transforms File**: A `transforms.json` file must be present along images directory.
 The additional transforms for training, testing, and validation will be generated automatically.

 ### Steps